uacsc544fall2019/assignments/HA2.md

 There are other orders in which you could complete this assignment.
-For example, if you want to do the d3js later, you could work on the model, dropdowns, and controller, testing with `console.log` statements.
+For example, if you want to do the d3js later, you could work on the model, drop downs, and controller, testing with `console.log` statements.

 ##### Grading